 6. Create training programs that can help level the playing field.
 Equally capable and intelligent employees have not all been given the same opportunities in life to succeed.
 Part of being equitable is ensuring that employees who may not have had the opportunities to learn or be trained on certain job aspects are able to acquire that knowledge without being deemed as falling behind or less capable.

 7. Be proactive.
 It’s easy to roll out a couple of initiatives and think that you are all set.
 Making sure you’re creating a work environment that’s not only diverse but also inclusive and equitable requires continuous thought and work.
 Stay ahead and constantly research and experiment with new initiatives.

 On top of these tips, there are great startups and technologies out there that specifically seek to help organizations with their diversity challenges and to help underrepresented populations get hired.
-For example, Tech Connection is a recruiting company that helps connect minority tech workers with software and IT companies, and Infor Talent Science uses predictive analytics to eliminate intentional and unintentional recruiting biases.
-Leveraging these resources can help ease your diversity initiatives.
+For example, in the Greater Boston area, Tech Connection is a recruiting company that helps connect minority tech workers with software and IT companies.
+There are also software companies that use predictive analytics to eliminate intentional and unintentional recruiting biases.

 How can internship programs help with the diversity problem?

-In addition, using an internship management platform like Symba allows companies to scale and virtualize their internship programs, expanding the scope of who can be hired and when.
+Using an internship management platform like Symba allows companies to scale and virtualize their internship programs, expanding the scope of who can be hired and when.
 Students from all different backgrounds, including those who can’t afford to travel to the major cities where internships are often offered, will have access to internships and a more equitable launching point to career success.
-If we want to create a more diverse, inclusive and equitable workforce, then we must address the creation of workforce pipelines.
+If we want to create a more diverse, inclusive, and equitable workforce, then we must address the creation of workforce pipelines.